neighbourhoodsnetwork/zeroex-take-order-bot/README.md

     * Configuration can be set through '.env', 'orders.json' and 'config.json' files as well, which are default places the bot looks for the required arguments, however they will be ignored if cli arguments are provided for their counterparts in those files.
-      For example if the orderbook address (--orderbook option) is provided, the orderbook address in 'config.json' file will be ignored.
+      For example if the orderbook address (--ob-add flag) is provided, the orderbook address in 'config.json' file will be ignored.
       Please read 'README.md' for more info.

     ** Path can be relative(from the current working directory) or absolute: